 Ginger originated from an Island Southeast Asia.
 It is a true cultigen (a plant species or variety known only in cultivation) and does not exist in its wild state.
 The most ancient evidence of its domestication is among the Austronesian peoples where it was among several species of ginger cultivated and exploited since ancient times.
 They cultivated other gingers including turmeric (Curcuma longa), white turmeric (Curcuma zedoaria), and bitter ginger (Zingiber zerumbet).
 The rhizomes and the leaves were used to flavor food or eaten directly.
 The leaves were also used to weave mats.
 Aside from these uses, ginger had religious significance among Austronesians.

 Raw ginger is composed of 79% water, 18% carbohydrates, 2% protein, and 1% fat (table).
-In 100 grams, raw ginger supplies 80 Calories and contains moderate amounts of vitamin B6 (12% of the Daily Value, DV) and the dietary minerals, magnesium (12% DV) and manganese (11% DV), but otherwise is low in nutrient content (table).
+In 100 grams, it supplies 80 Calories and contains moderate amounts of vitamin B6 (12% of the Daily Value, DV) and the dietary minerals, magnesium (12% DV) and manganese (11% DV), but otherwise is low in nutrient content (table).

 When used as a spice powder in a common serving amount of one tablespoon (5 grams), ground dried ginger (9% water) provides negligible content of essential nutrients, with the exception of manganese (70% DV).